Kim Bowman – Composer

 Soloist Claire Edwardes is a very distinctive and talented young percussionist renown for her very lively and energetic performances.
 BLACK WIND incorporates some of her hand-made percussion instruments that not only have a vibrant, sonorous quality but a visual and kinetic presence as well.
 She has extensive performance experience as a soloist with orchestras throughout Australia, the Netherlands, the UK and the USA.

-The Amsterdam Sinfonietta, founded in 1988, is Netherlands foremost chamber orchestra – especially when it comes to contemporary music and the conductor, Belgium born Etienne Siebens,has gained an international reputation for his outstanding performances of, and commitment to, the most challenging exponents of contemporary music.
+The Amsterdam Sinfonietta, founded in 1988, is Netherlands foremost chamber orchestra – especially when it comes to contemporary music.
+The conductor, Belgium born Etienne Siebens, has gained an international reputation for his outstanding performances of, and commitment to, the most challenging exponents of contemporary music.

-BLACK WIND forms part of an Amsterdam Sinfonietta program that includes works by Australian composer Brett Dean as well as by Dutch composer Louis Andriessen.
+BLACK WIND formed part of an Amsterdam Sinfonietta program that included works by Australian composer Brett Dean as well as by Dutch composer Louis Andriessen.
 There were three performances in Europe – two in the Netherlands (Amsterdam and s-Hertogenbosch, as part of the November Music Festival 2005), the third in Belgium.
-Another performance took place in Australia, as part of ther Adelaide Festival in 2006.
+Another performance took place in Australia, as part of the Adelaide Festival in 2006.